Robertson brothers (pastoralists): Robert Robertson

 Robert "Bob" Robertson (5 November 1846 – 16 December 1928) was born in Lyndoch and educated at Adelaide Educational Institution, winning prizes in December 1860, June 1861, June 1863, December 1863, June 1864.

 Although he never learned a trade, was remarkably handy with tools and carpentry work.
 He did all the joinery, roofing, and other woodwork at both Chowilla and Bookmark, and like his brother, was famous for instrument-making, having made three cellos and a violin.
 The cabin of his son W. A. Robertson's motorboat Lotus was also his handiwork.

-Robert was an excellent pigeon shooter and won many trophies in Melbourne and elsewhere with his well-known Purdey gun.
-He was also an excellent rifle shot, and won a match at Smithfield, despite using the left shoulder, as his right was blackened while practising.
+Robert has won many trophies in Melbourne and elsewhere with his Purdey gun.
+Using his rifle shot he won a match at Smithfield, despite using the left shoulder— as his right was blackened while practicing.